alex-lt-kong/network-protocols/00_kafka-commands/3_behind_nat.md

 * Kafka runs well on Linux, but what if you are given only a Windows server?
 It turns out that Kafka has issues here and there on Windows platform.
 Therefore, running
 Kafka inside a Linux virtual machine on top of a Windows host can be considered.

-* It would be easier if you can select bridged network mode.
+* It would be easier if you can select bridged network mode since you can treat the Linux VM as a separate machine.
 Unfortunately, it is usually not pracitcal in a corporate network...

 * So we document the more challenging approach, i.e., the NAT network mode, in thie page.

 * The settings are pretty tricky--you need to get everything just right to make it work.
-However, when something is not working, the cause is mostly obscure and hard to debug...
+However, when something is broken, the cause is mostly obscure...

 ## `Hyper-V` NAT settings